leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Benchmarking Large Language Models for News Summarization
 - News Summarization and Evaluation in the Era of GPT-3
 - Is ChatGPT A Good Translator?
 Yes With GPT-4 As The Engine
+- Can ChatGPT Understand Too?
+A Comparative Study on ChatGPT and Fine-tuned BERT